Mitsuriou/MFBO-Preset-Creator/README.md

 - [X] (1.7.3 & 1.7.4) Add a check system to know is the *"meshes/"* path is well filled and seems to be valid

 ### New tools
-- [ ] Automatic conversion (choose a folder to automatically try to find where are located the meshes for the NPC that needs to be converted)
+- [X] (1.9.0) Automatic conversion (choose a folder to automatically try to find where are located the meshes for the NPC that needs to be converted)

 ### Other cool features and improvements
 - [ ] Better software linking with Mod Organizer 2